phishman3579/Bitcoin/README.md

 The Aggregate Transaction (#4) will consume Transaction #1 and #2 from Justin's unused Transactions.
 Since the total of all inputs is 8 coins which is 2 more than what Justin wants to send to George, the output will contain a Transaction which sends 2 coins back to Justin.

 The Wallet will use it's private key to sign the Header of the Aggregate Transactions (#4) and it will also sign each of the output Transactions (#5 & #6).

-Then it will send Transaction #4 to the Bitcoin network for confirmation.
+It will then send Transaction #4 to the Bitcoin network for confirmation.
 Each peer on the Bitcoin network will receive the Transaction and try to confirm it.

-To confirm a Transaction, a peer would check the Signature on the Header of the Transaction and see if it matches the public key of the sender.
+To confirm a Transaction, a peer will check the Signature on the Header of the Transaction and see if it matches the public key of the sender.
 If the Signature matches, it'll send a confirmed Transaction to the Bitcoin network.

 The confirmed Transaction (#4) is added to a pool of confirmed Transactions.
 Peers (also called Miners) will gather confirmed Transactions from the pool and put them into a Block.
 A Block contains a number of confirmed Transactions, the Miner's signature, and a couple of other fields used for "Proof of work" processing.